 The Tetrazzini family of dishes is hard to classify.
 Despite being a kind of baked pasta dish with an Italian name, it is most definitely not Italian.
 In fact, it’s not really even Italian-American, if you define that term as meaning the cooking of the Italian diaspora in America.
-At the end of the day, Tetrazzini is a class of all-American dishes that happen to be named after an Italian opera singer, Luisa Tetrazzini, the enormously popular “Florentine Nightingale” whose career spanned the late 19th and early 20th centuries.
+In reality, they’re all-American dishes that happen to be named after an Italian opera singer, Luisa Tetrazzini, the enormously popular “Florentine Nightingale” whose career spanned the late 19th and early 20th centuries.
 There are various stories about the origin of the dish.
-One story, probably the best known, has it that the dish was invented by Ernest Arbogast, then chef at the Palace Hotel in San Francisco, California, where Tetrazzini lived for many years.
-Another popular story traces the dish’s origins to an Italian chef at the Knickerbocker Hotel in New York, on the occasion of Tetrazzini’s triumphal performance of the 1910 New York debut of La Traviata.
+One story, probably the best known, has it that the dish was invented by Ernest Arbogast, then chef at the Palace Hotel in San Francisco, California, where the singer lived for many years.
+Another popular story traces the dish’s origins to an Italian chef at the Knickerbocker Hotel in New York, on the occasion of her triumphal performance of the 1910 New York debut of La Traviata.

 Serves 4-6 people